raspberrypilearning/lego-robot-car/en/step_2.md

 The Raspberry Pi Build HAT and its Python library allow you to control LEGO Technic motors directly from your Raspberry Pi computer.

 Plug two motors into ports A and B on the Raspberry Pi Build HAT.
+Conect your battery pack to the barrel jack on the Build HAT and turn it on.

 ### Make the motors spin